SaxyPandaBear/wordle-in-discord/README.md

 1. Clone the repo and navigate to it
 1. Build the executable: `go build`
 1. Run the executable with the credentials passed in, for example on Windows: `.\wordlego.exe --guild 12345 --token abc123 --app 98765` (order doesn't matter for the flags)
+    * Note that you can optionally configure the `.env` file to store the secrets so you don't have to pass them in on the command line.
 1. You should see `Bot is up!` when the bot is stood up successfully, and properly registers the slash commands
 1. Go to the server you used as an input to the bot executable, and test out the slash commands yourself
 1. To stop the bot, just CTRL+C or SIGINTERRUPT the process.